 Fried hard-boiled eggs are buttery, crispy and delicious.
 They are wonderful as a snack, as a breakfast, or as a salad topping.

-Fried hard-boiled eggs are surprisingly delicious.
+Indeed, fried hard-boiled eggs are surprisingly delicious.
 Or maybe it’s not so surprising after all.
-Take tasty hard-boiled eggs and cook them in butter until browned and crispy.
-Of course they’re yummy!
+Take tasty and hard-boiled eggs and cook them in butter until browned and crispy.
+Of course they’re going to be yummy!

 I make a dozen hard-boiled eggs twice a week for my family of four, so we can always have one or two if we’re hungry between meals.